Remember when you were learning math in high school and thought to yourself:

 Instead, think of the tortoise in a hare race…taking steps one at a time.

-Eventually, the math pieces will fall in the right places and everything will start to click.
+Eventually, the math pieces will fall into place, and everything will start to click.

 🤜🤛 The Math Trinity